eternal-flame-AD/DRAGMAP-gambalab/README.md

     gambalab/dragmap dragen-os --help
 ```

 Below an example of how to use it with singularity.
-See details below on how to idex the ref
 ```
 # Build hash table of a reference fasta file
 singularity exec --bind /usr/lib/locale/ \